JdeRobot/RoboticsAcademy/docs/_pages/webrelease.md

 ---

 JdeRobot Academy is also available as an **open-access web page**.
-This way you can enjoy it from the web browser on your favourite Operating System (Linux, Window, MacOs...).
+This way you can enjoy it from the web browser on your favourite Operating System (Linux, Windows, MacOs...).
 No installation is required when using the _online_ JdeRobot Academy.

 **It is supported by a server cluster at the Universidad Rey Juan Carlos** (Madrid, Spain).
 The computing power of the cluster is bounded and there is a maximum of simultaneous users supported.
 When such limit is reached the web page will suggest you to play with the _native release_ of JdeRobot Academy, which can run on your computer and it is easy to install.